MuhammadAownRafaqat/thevideoeditor/README.md

 # Simple Video Trimmer

 A very simple video trimming app.
+Watch this video about the details of this project and how to run it: https://youtu.be/MWe9BlMGTxE

 ## Tech Stack
 - React (frontend)